TL;DR:

 Attribution Reporting is yet another antidote against third-party cookies.
 Its main mission is to allow ad businesses to track conversions without being data creeps.

-To be more precise, this API lets measure conversions in the following ways:
+To be more precise, this API lets you measure conversions in the following ways:

 - Ad clicks and views;